mfractor/mfractor.github.io/docs/xamarin-forms/colors/color-analysis.md

 By hovering over the typo, the code analysis tooltip will show suggestions of names that closely match the mispelled one.
 Just click the link to have an instant fix.

-## Applying Named Color to Equivalent hex value
+## Applying Named Color to Equivalent Hex Value

-Hex values are a useful way of representing and sharing color value, but you can't easily figure a color value just by looking at it (unless you're a very experienced designer).
+Hex values are a useful way of representing and sharing color value, but you can't easily figure a color value just by looking at it.
 For this reason, its useful to have named colors when they apply, so we can quickly identify what the color value is.

 This code analysis will check Color properties that has hex values declared to verify if they match one of the [named colors](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.color?view=xamarin-forms) available.